MEET ADENA

 Adena is currently an education and nonprofit consultant, advocating for Berkeley High School and Berkeley City College students to access higher education and supporting young adults with career development.

-She lives with her husband, daughter, and two dogs in South Berkeley.
+She lives with her husband, daughter, and three dogs in South Berkeley.

 On November 5, 2024, vote for the candidate who will roll up her sleeves, turn down the noise, and get to work building a better Berkeley for all of us: Adena Ishii for Mayor.